 A daring cyber attack was carried in August 2018 on Cosmos Bank’s Pune branch which saw nearly 94 Crores rupees being siphoned off.

-Hackers wiped out money and transferred it to a Hong Kong situated bank by hacking the server of Cosmos Bank.
+Hackers wiped out money and transferred it to a Hong Kong-situated bank by hacking the server of Cosmos Bank.
 A case was filed by Cosmos bank with Pune cyber cell for the cyber attack.
-Hackers hacked into the ATM server of the bank and stole details of many visa and rupee debit card owners.
+Hackers hacked into the ATM server of the bank and stole the details of many visa and rupee debit card owners.

 The attack was not on a centralized banking solution of Cosmos bank.
 The balances and total accounts statistics remained unchanged and there was no effect on the bank account of holders.
 The switching system which acts as an interacting module between the payment gateways and the bank’s centralized banking solution was attacked.

 The Malware attack on the switching system raised numerous wrong messages confirming various demands of payment of visa and rupee debit card internationally.
 The total transactions were 14,000 in numbers with over 450 cards across 28 countries.